sparkswap/broker/README.md

 Current configuration is limited to:
 - Default Daemon RPC address

-Additionally, you can access a specific version of kbd by setting the --rpc-address on any kcli commands.
+Additionally, you can access a specific version of kbd by setting the --rpc-address on any kcli command.

 #### Running tests